rsm-gh/akbl/README.md

 so you can replace the function `get_max_temp` of the previous code, and it will now change the colors regarding the weather.

-# Development Documentation
+# Documentation
-Some more diagrams and documentation can be found [here](https://github.com/rsm-gh/akbl/tree/stable/usr/share/doc/AKBL)
+Some more diagrams and documentation can be found [here](https://github.com/rsm-gh/akbl/tree/stable/usr/share/doc/AKBL).

 # History